 So there are already tourists coming because of the food?
 Whereabout?

-For example Vinohrady; they enjoy varied gastronomy and have things to offer.
-Karlín is also popular for food places; the floods of 2002 paradoxically helped, and now Karlín is being talked about as a quarter similar to Kreuzberg in Berlin.
+For example, Vinohrady enjoys varied gastronomy and have things to offer.
+Karlín is also popular for food places; the floods of 2002 paradoxically helped, and now Karlín is being talked about like a quarter, similar to Kreuzberg in Berlin.
 But it is also interesting for its new buildings, which unfortunately are not being built in Prague as much as we would like.

 After all, you said that there are more tourists as well due to the sights, so why do you want to have new construction?

 We should not keep relying on the preserved architecture.
 The city is a changing element.
 Tourists who come here for the first time, of course, want to see the Charles Bridge, Prague Castle.
-But when they visit these relics why should they come back?
+But when they visit these relics, why should they come back?
 It is important that there is always something happening here so people would like to spend a longer period of time than just one or two nights.
-There are lots of great events; each year we attract the Signal festival, the United Islands festival, Summer Letná or Marathon, but it would be good to invent something that is nowhere else in Europe, because that would make it worth coming here.
+There are many great events; each year, we attract the Signal festival, the United Islands festival, Summer Letná or Marathon, but it would be good to invent something that is nowhere else in Europe because that would make it worthwhile coming here.

 What else do tourists like here?

-For example, the fact that Prague is liberal, in certain respects.
-They are also satisfied with public transport, the services of information centres and the work of professional guides.
+For example, the fact that Prague is liberal in certain respects.
+They are also satisfied with public transport, the services of information centres, and professional guides’ work.